pedro-moreira-ibm/bob_workshop_portugal/lab3.1/README.md

 <img width="3636" height="1921" alt="image" src="https://github.com/user-attachments/assets/6c8c9e34-2913-4422-bc05-c197ea48f11b" />

-Store the API key somewhere safe because you will use it in the next step.
+Store the API key securely because you will use it in the next steps.

+---

-### 4.2: Retrieve Your watsonx Orchestrate Instance URL
+## 4.2: Retrieve Your watsonx Orchestrate Instance URL

 Open your watsonx Orchestrate environment in the browser.